dfrappart/dfrappart.github.io/_posts/2024-06-29-A_look_at_Retina_on_AKS.markdown

 ### 3.2.
 Retina capture

 The other interesting feature is the network capture.
 This is the typical network capture that sysadmin/network people are used to, and exploit with tools such as wireshark.
-It's interesting to compare this feature to the Azure native capture tool available on Network watcher.

-**captureinntwwatcher**

 Using capture in retina is either done through the retina cli, that we install previously, or through a CRD.
 The cli is quite well documentated in the documentation.
 In our case, we are Azure people (aren't we? &#x1F92D;) so we'll configure the capture to be recorded on a storage account.